medlabprojects/MCB_ROS/README.md

 cd <some_empty_directory>
 rosrun rosserial_arduino make_libraries.py .
 ```
+   *Note: if you get error messages about not finding rosserial-arduino, make sure you've re-sourced your ROS workspace.
+If you've followed the ROS setup tutorials and added this to your .bashrc script, you can just open a new terminal.*

 ### Compiling and Uploading Firmware
 1. Start the Arduino IDE and open MCB_ROS.ino